 Part of why oracle cards have flourished is the freedom to move away from the structure and offer a wholly different — and more accurate — view of the world.
 Of course, that doesn’t stop some creators from appropriating language and images from other cultures, so do note that many decks will be off-putting because of this.
 There are, for example, a number of “spirit animal” style decks, both oracle and tarot, developed by non-Native creators for non-Native use.

 But, because so many people have found interest in both types of decks, tarot, too, is finding itself better representing a wide array of human (and non-human!) experiences.
-Earlier in 2020, a wildly successful Kickstarter for BOTANICA: A Tarot Deck about The Language of Flowers highlighted the passion for different styles of tarot, as it brought in nearly 3/4 of a million dollars from backers.
+In 2020, a wildly successful Kickstarter for BOTANICA: A Tarot Deck about The Language of Flowers highlighted the passion for different styles of tarot, as it brought in nearly 3/4 of a million dollars from backers.

 It’s a treat to see such a variety of decks, and thanks to authors who are tuned into what sorts of decks would bring meaning and value to users’ lives, we’re able to find the just right set or sets for us.